- Didn't we already vote on Ranked Choice Voting?

-Races with more than two candidates are common in Maine and often result in winners elected by fewer than half of voters.
-In 9 of the last 11 races for governor, candidates were elected by fewer than half of voters.
+Elections with more than two candidates are common in Maine and often result in winners elected by fewer than half of voters.
+In 9 of 11 races for governor between 1974 and 2014, candidates were elected by fewer than half of voters.
 In 5 of those races, candidates were elected by fewer than 40% of voters.
-None of Maine’s governors have been elected to their first term by a majority of voters in the last 40 years.
+None of Maine’s governors were elected to their first term by a majority of voters in the last 40 years during those years.

 The nonpartisan League of Women Voters of Maine has endorsed ranked choice voting as the most cost-effective solution to restore majority rule and to give voters more power.

 There are a lot of problems with our politics today.
 Ranked choice voting is not a silver bullet, but it is something that we can do now to improve Maine politics.

 Restores Majority Rule.
 Ranked choice voting ensures that candidates with the most votes and broadest support win, so voters get what they want.
 Candidates who are opposed by a majority of voters can never win ranked choice voting elections.

 Eliminates Vote Splitting.
 Ranked choice voting gives you the freedom to vote for the candidate you like the best without worrying that you will help to elect the candidate you like the least.
 You never have to vote for the "lesser of two evils" when there is another candidate you really like.

 More Voice for Voters.
 Your voice matters more with a ranked ballot.
 You never feel like your vote is “wasted.”
 If your favorite candidate can't win, your vote counts for the candidate you ranked second.